5 Reasons Internal Audits Are Critical (and One Reason to Skip Them)

 Back in school, who was your favorite professor?

 Pre-tests provide clarity.
 They identify the most important things to know about the subject.
-They help you become aware of the so-called “unknown unknowns”—those facts and figures you don’t even realize you don’t know.
-And it’s those unknown unknowns that are always the scariest aspect of any test.
-When you know you've got to study harder and more, you’ll do it.
-But getting caught off-guard is a recipe for disaster.
+And they help you become aware of the so-called “unknown unknowns”—those facts and figures you don’t even realize you don’t know.

 Pre-tests are the key to avoiding that nightmare scenario (which you may still dream about) in which you discover there’s a whole chapter you forgot to study or prepare for.
+Those unknown unknowns are always the scariest aspect of any test.
+When you know you've got to study harder and more, you’ll do it.
+But getting caught off guard is a recipe for disaster.

-Internal Audits - The Pre-test to Help You Prepare
+Internal Audits: The Pre-test to Help You Prepare

-1. Instill an Atmosphere of Continuous Compliance
+1. Instilling an Atmosphere of Continuous Compliance

 {{banner-image}}